haskell-game/tiny-games-hs/README.md

    Entries which aren't straightforward to run are incomplete.
    Achieving programs that "just work" is a core principle and part of the challenge.
    Tips:
-   - env -S in the shebang line does not work on older GNU/Linux systems.
+   - env -S in the shebang line doesn't work on older GNU/Linux systems.
      If you use it, also show a reliable run command in the comments, to be used in in the play script.
 (See https://github.com/haskell-game/tiny-games-hs/issues/25.)
    - Avoid requiring problematic GHC versions.
 In particular GHC <9.2 doesn't work well on mac.